-- 1. 10-panel Drug Screen is required annually: if the drug screen is positive the student will not be admitted to, or be permitted to continue in the program. - 2.
-Background Check is required annually using Castle Branch.
+- 1. 10-panel Drug Screen is required for entrance into the program and annually thereafter: if the drug screen is positive the student will not be admitted to the program, or if a current student's drug test is positive the procedure for substance abuse on page 21 will be followed. - 2.
+Background Check is required for entrance into the program and annually thereafter from CastleBranch.
+Results of background checks will be reviewed on an individual basis.